Free Trial

 Is Simplify US Equity PLUS Convexity ETF's short interest increasing or decreasing?

-Simplify US Equity PLUS Convexity ETF saw a decline in short interest in May.
-As of May 31st, there was short interest totaling 1,300 shares, a decline of 7.1% from the previous total of 1,400 shares.
+Simplify US Equity PLUS Convexity ETF saw a increase in short interest in June.
+As of June 30th, there was short interest totaling 5,800 shares, an increase of 314.3% from the previous total of 1,400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Simplify US Equity PLUS Convexity ETF's short interest compare to its competitors?